 Keep in mind there is no endorsement of any products by the brands represented.
 We’re simply trying to tell a story of what IS possible by using brands and events that you know and understand.
 So check this out:

-Event Marketing Swag Idea: Facebook Hex Value Color Cards
+Event Marketing Swag Idea: Adobe Iconic Toolset

-The Brand: Facebook
+The Brand: Adobe

-The Audience: UX Designers
+The Audience: Graphic designers

 Let’s get the conversation started.
 We’d love your feedback and constructive criticism in the comments.
 Also let us know what promotional products you’ve received that have really made you say “WOW!”
 Got ideas on what event swag you’ve never seen but would love to receive?
 Let us know that, too.

-This is the sixth in a series of 12 Immutable Laws Of Event Marketing Swag.
+This is the seventh in a series of 12 Immutable Laws Of Event Marketing Swag.
 For links to each law as they are published, check out the article that started it all: “How To Reinvent Your Event Swag Strategy: 12 Immutable Laws Of Event Marketing Swag.”